irmen/Pyro4/docs/source/intro.rst

 Performance
 ===========
 Pyro4 is really fast at what it does.
-This is due to its low overhead and use of native Python serialization (pickle).
+This is due to its low overhead and optional use of native Python serialization (pickle).
 Here are some measurements done between two processes running on a Core 2 Duo 3Ghz, Windows 7 machine.

 :benchmark/connections.py: